Welcome to LINGUA FRANCA

 This position gave me with the opportunity to learn about interpreting policy and administrative issues related to the testing, hiring and training of court interpreters.

-Catalina J. Natalini holds a Masters degree in English Linguistics and Literature from the University of Zurich, Switzerland, and a certification as Court Interpreter in the language pair English-Spanish.
+Catalina J. Natalini holds a Masters degree in English Linguistics and Literature from the University of Zurich, Switzerland, and certification as Court Interpreter in the language pair English-Spanish.

 Beyond her graduate studies, Ms. Natalini has attended numerous interpreting and translation seminars most notably the “Training of Trainers in the Teaching of Interpretation” organized by the Graduate School of Translation and Interpretation, Monterey Institute of International Studies and the National Foreign Language Center of the University of Maryland; and the “2009 Agnese Haury Institute for Interpretation” at the University of Arizona.